bazel-contrib/bazel-lib/docs/glob_match.md

 **RETURNS**

-True if the passed string is a globa expression
+True if the passed string is a global expression